Side Hustles & Smart Money: Earning Your Way Out of Debt

 When a Workplace Conversation Goes Sideways

-This entry is part 3 of 5 in the series Workplace Communication
+This entry is part 7 of 9 in the series Workplace Success

 When a Workplace Conversation Goes Sideways We all experience moments at work that leave us reeling—tense conversations, poorly delivered feedback, or a comment that just didn’t sit right.
 Maybe your manager was rushed.
 Maybe the tone felt off, or something about the message struck a nerve.
 Whatever the reason, it’s okay to feel unsettled.
 If a workplace conversation goes sideways, what you’re feeling in the aftermath—frustration, confusion, hurt—is normal.
 It doesn’t make you unprofessional.
 It…